east-sussex-county-council/Escc.Umbraco.MediaSync/README.md

 * true: media node is moved to the recycle bin or deleted if the related content node is moved to the recycle bin or deleted.
 * false: The delete or move to the recycle bin of the content node has no effect to the related media node.
 This will continue exist.

+#### checkForMissingRelations

+If you install Escc.Umbraco.MediaSync on a site which already has content, the matching related media nodes may be missing.
+Setting this property to `true` checks for these and puts them in place if they're missing any time a save, copy or move is attempted.
+To force the creation of a media library for an existing page which doesn't have one, simply save the page.

+If you are installing on a new site without any content you can set this to `false` to avoid the extra queries this involves.

 ### Excluding content from synchronisation

 Pages can be added to a blacklist in `uMediaSync.config`: